MinghanWu039/League-of-Legend-Analysis/README.md

 _7_ Convert all numerical column with integral values to ```int```

 We follow these steps so only team data is kept, which all alysis is based on team.
-Moreover, remove those extreme value will improve the significant of the analysis.
+Moreover, remove those extreme value will improve the significance of the analysis.

 This table shows the first several rows of the dataframe after data cleaning: